 They are considered great watch dogs.
 You will feel less stress about burglars sneaking in with these little guys around.

 4. They are good learners and can be taught to use the litter box.

 I trained my Chihuahua to use the litter box inside my home.
 You tell them once that they have to litter here, they will obey you.
 Use newspaper or organic material inside the litter box.

 5. This pet dog is easy to groom.

 Do you fancy having a well-groomed puppy?
 It takes only a few minutes to groom your Chihuahua.
 You just need to give them a refreshing bath and trim their nails regularly.
 As this dog has short hair, minimal time is required for brushing their coat.
 Long-haired Chihuahuas take a little more time but are much easier to groom than some other breeds.

 6. They have a longer lifespan.

-7. They are a perfect travel buddy for you.
+7. They are the perfect travel buddy.

 Chihuahuas are small in size.
 Traveling with these cute, furry canines is very easy.
 They are so small that they can fit in a lady’s handbag.
 They love to travel with their masters and can become comfortable within small spaces.
 Therefore, carrying them along is convenient.